ivy-llc/ivy/docs/partial_source/design/building_blocks.rst

 **Round Up**

-Hopefully this has painted a clear picture of the fundamental building blocks underpinning the Ivy framework, being the backend functional APIs, Ivy functional API, framework handler and graph compiler 🙂
+Hopefully this has painted a clear picture of the fundamental building blocks underpinning the Ivy framework, being the backend functional APIs, Ivy functional API, backend handler and graph compiler 🙂

 Please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!